Jadersonrilidio/product-inventory/README.md

     ORDER BY products.sku ASC;
 ```

+**OBS:** This approach could be considered a violation of the Open-Closed SOLID principle ("Software entities ... should be open for extension, but closed for modification."), therefore the alternative **[presented here](https://github.com/Jadersonrilidio/product-inventory-backend/tree/master#improvement-proposal-1)** could be done to fix it.

-and your new product type in the backend is ready to go!
+... and your new product type in the backend is ready to go!

 **OBS:** Remember to add the product Enum type and the product-type on the database as well.
 To accomplish that, you can use the following SQL queries, properly replacing the `{{placeholders}}`: